Soma Singh

-Soma Singh (born 26 July 1965) is an Indian born, former international field hockey player, who captained and played 189 times for England and GB and represented Great Britain at the 1996 Summer Olympics in Atlanta.
+Soma Singh (born 26 July 1965) is an Indian born British former international field hockey player, who captained and played 189 times for England and GB and represented Great Britain at the 1996 Summer Olympics in Atlanta.

 Biography

 Singh was born in India but emigrated to the United Kingdom aged one.
 He was educated at Highfields School in Coventry and in 1982 was representing the England U19 team.

 He played club hockey for Southgate Hockey Club in the Men's England Hockey League having previously played for Khalsa.
 He made his England debut on 29 November 1989 and his Great Britain debut on 2 September 1990.
 While at Southgate he played in the 1990 Men's Hockey World Cup and 1994 Men's Hockey World Cup and went to the 1996 Olympic Games in Atlanta.

 Singh is currently the Director of Hockey at Lord Wandsworth College and head coach at Alton Hockey Club and Old Georgians Hockey Club.

 In June 2012 Soma Singh was awarded England Hockey's Club Coach of the Season after leading Richmond men's 1st XI into the Men's England Hockey League Conference East, the team's third consecutive promotion.